christophmegusta/ai-sms-scheduler/AI-old.md

-this should be a CLI application. i also want to have cli commands to add new messages which should be sent scheduled. also the cli command shows help how to use the application. when a message is added to schedule and containts "ai:" , everything after the "ai:" will be used as chatgpt prompt via  openai api and send as message instead, in realtime. a .env file which contains all the environment variables will be used.
+this should be a CLI application. i also want to have cli commands to add new messages which should be sent scheduled. also the cli command shows help how to use the application. when a message is added to schedule and containts "ai:" , everything after the "ai:" will be used as chatgpt prompt via  openai api and send as message instead, in realtime. also has a feature for adding a message to schedule where sendAt can be in human readable format, "now" for this exact moment, or a unix timestamp.

+a .env file which contains all the environment variables will be used.

 currently we have following files and contents: